Game Day Nutrition [Ultimate Athlete Guide]

 Consistently eating a healthy diet will allow you to practice and train at a higher level throughout the season.

-What are the best meals to eat the night before a game?
+What to eat the night before a game

 Additionally, steer clear of unfamiliar foods and high fat and high fiber that can cause GI upset leaving you with an upset stomach, bloating, gas and nausea.